 Outstanding Oral Presentation, 12th Annual Pediatrics Research Retreat (2021)

 Abstract selected for 6th Annual Immuno-Oncology Young Investigators’ Forum, Immuno-Oncology Young Investigators’ Forum (2020)

-Charles B. Carrington Memorial Award for Outstanding Poster Presentation., Stanford Pathology Annual Research Retreat.
-(September 28th, 2017)
+Charles B. Carrington Memorial Award for Outstanding Poster Presentation, Stanford Pathology Annual Research Retreat.
+(2017)

 Current Research and Scholarly Interests